Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 How Many Days on the Reef?

-A single day trip gives you a genuine taste of the reef — you'll spend 4–6 hours at the reef site with time for snorkelling, optional diving, and dry activities.
-For a more immersive experience, two or three days allows you to combine different types of trips: an outer reef boat day, an island day, and perhaps a scenic flight or a Daintree Rainforest day to experience the other World Heritage site that Cairns provides access to.
+A single day trip gives you a genuine taste of the reef — you'll spend 4–6 hours at the reef site with time for snorkelling, optional diving and dry activities.
+For a more immersive experience, two or three days allows you to combine an outer reef boat day, an island day, and perhaps a scenic flight or Daintree Rainforest day to experience the other World Heritage site that Cairns provides access to.

-Serious divers should consider a liveaboard: 2–3 nights on the reef gives you far more underwater time and access to sites that day boats don't reach.
+Serious divers should consider a liveaboard: 2–3 nights gives you far more underwater time and access to sites that day boats don't reach.
 Experienced divers sometimes spend a full week on the water.

 Building a Reef Holiday

-Cairns is unusual in offering access to two UNESCO World Heritage sites.
-A well-rounded Tropical North Queensland trip might combine reef time with a Kuranda Scenic Railway and Skyrail day, a Daintree Rainforest excursion, Tully River whitewater rafting, the Atherton Tablelands, or simply relaxing on the Northern Beaches at Palm Cove or Trinity Beach.
-Three to five days in the Cairns area is enough to fit in a reef day, a rainforest day, and some time exploring the city and coast.
-A week allows you to go deeper — literally and figuratively.
+Cairns is unusual in offering access to two UNESCO World Heritage sites in one trip.
+A well-rounded Tropical North Queensland visit might combine reef time with Kuranda Scenic Railway and Skyrail, a Daintree Rainforest excursion, Tully River white-water rafting, the Atherton Tablelands food trail and waterfalls, or simply relaxing on the Northern Beaches at Palm Cove or Trinity Beach.
+Three to five days is enough for a reef day, a rainforest day and some time exploring the coast.
+A week allows you to go deeper.

 What to Know Before You Book